 The interview process goes both ways, envision yourself working there, ask the questions you are curious about.
 If you make it to the final stages of the process ask if you can meet the team.

-Be sure to be clear on what the job entails, the benefits, salary and time off, as they vary greatly between companies and employers.
-Also be aware of what you need, certificates, references, working visa etc. before starting.
+Be sure to be clear on what the job entails, the benefits, salary and time off, as they vary greatly between countries and companies.
+Also be aware of what you might need to work there, certificates, references, working visa etc. before starting.
 Again larger companies may arrange this for you, smaller local companies depending on the type of work may not.

 Looking for a job locally

 If you are visiting a country for an interview or a test run before contemplating the move, use the most of your time while there.
-Make appointments, register with recruitment agencies – force an interview – not just online.
+Make appointments, register with recruitment agencies – request in person interviews with them.
+A bit of face time can make all the difference.

-Go to expat groups and meet ups, and network at chamber of commerce, industry events that maybe on at the same time, or plan your trip to coincided with any that are taking place.
+Go to expat groups and meet ups, and network at chamber of commerce, industry events that maybe on at the same time, or plan your trip to coincided with any that are taking place so you can meet expats and locals working in the country.

 Meeting people and companies face to face can help to make a difference, it will also give you an idea on the jobs, work and culture.